FIRST WARNING: Tropical low could bring heavy rain to Central Texas

 There are two potential rainmakers in play for Central Texas this week – (1) an unusual June cold front expected early Monday morning and (2) a tropical low in the northern Gulf.

-We have relatively high confidence in the arrival of the cold front Monday morning, triggering spotty to scattered showers/storms early week.
+We have relatively high confidence in the arrival of the cold front Monday morning, triggering spotty to scattered showers/storms Monday into Tuesday.
 Our uncertainty surrounds the tropical disturbance off the coast of Louisiana.
-This unorganized cluster of showers and storms has a low probability of further organization (20%), but it doesn’t have to be a big mean tropical storm (or, unlikely, a hurricane) to affect Central Texas.
+This unorganized cluster of showers and storms has a low probability of further organization in two days (10%) or within five days (20%), but it doesn’t have to be a big mean tropical storm (or, unlikely, a hurricane) to affect Central Texas.

 In fact, this could potentially set us up with a ‘best case scenario’ of being able to steal the moisture associated with the disturbance while missing out on the high winds, travel disruptions, etc. associated with an organized landfalling system.